Second order¶

 Newton ¶

-Bases: torchzero.core.module.Module
+Bases: torchzero.core.transform.Transform

-Exact newton's method via autograd.
+Exact Newton's method via autograd.

 Newton's method produces a direction jumping to the stationary point of quadratic approximation of the target function.